 - Condoms filled with water and frozen to a slushy consistency held against the scary sections (it’s not like you’ll be using them for anything else so it’s worth a shot)

-• Use the Boppy you bought for your baby or nursing, to sit on for the first few days or spring for a donut cushion (great if you're dealing with hemorrhoids or tailbone pain.)
+- Use the Boppy you bought for your baby or nursing, to sit on for the first few days or spring for a donut cushion (great if you're dealing with hemorrhoids or tailbone pain.)

 - Placing Tucks pads or pads soaked in witch hazel (you can place two overlapping for more coverage) on a maxi pad to help soothe the area.

 - Partumwear underwear if you don’t like the netted underwear and pads the hospital gives you

 - Stool softeners and/or prune juice for both c-sections and vaginal births to keep the pushing to a minimum.
 (Your provider may recommend a laxative as well.)